Slavery in the Byzantine Empire: Social life

 Slavery was mostly an urban phenomenon with most of the slaves working in households.
 The "Farmers Law" of the 7th/8th centuries and the 10th century "Book of the Prefect" deals with slavery.
 Slaves were not allowed to marry until it was legalized by Emperor Alexios I Komnenos in 1095.
 However they did not gain freedom if they did.
 The children of slaves remained slaves even if the father was their master.
 Many of the slaves became drafted in the army.

 The socio-economic status of slaves did not necessarily coincide with their legal status.
 Slaves of the rich had a higher standard of living than free persons who were poor.
 Also, the legal system made it advantageous for masters to place them in certain economic positions, such as foremen of shops.
 For example, a goldsmith accused for illicit trade of gold, if he was a slave, could be confiscated.
 If he was free, he would be whipped and pay a heavy penalty exceeding the value of a slave.
 Thus, masters were appointing slaves as shop foremen, where they could have authority over free laborers (misthioi, μίσθιοι).

 Eunuchs

-Castration was outlawed, but the law was poorly enforced, and young boys were often castrated before or after puberty.
+Castration was outlawed, but the law was poorly enforced, and boys were often castrated before or after puberty.
 Eunuchs (castrated boys and men) were traded as slaves, both imported to and exported from the empire.
 The scholar Kathryn Ringrose says they "represented a distinct gender category, one that was defined by dress, assumed sexual behavior, work, physical appearance, quality of voice, and for some eunuchs, personal affect."

 Eunuch servants were popular at times.
 Rich Byzantine families often paid high prices for these slaves, who they sometimes accepted as part of the household.
 Eunuchs played an important role in the Byzantine palace and court where they could rise to high posts.